-In most cases, extra expenses for therapeutic treatments, vitamins, and pain medications should also be considered.
-Diet change alone typically increases the prices of treatment as physicians will usually recommend a specialized food and vitamin plan in order to help boost the immune system.
+Extra expenses for therapeutic treatments, vitamins, and pain medications should also be considered.
+Diet change alone typically increases the prices of treatment, as physicians will usually recommend a specialized food and vitamin plan to help boost the immune system.

 A relatively new treatment option, mesotherapy, works by injecting natural agents into the patient’s system via a thin needle.
 Vitamins, medication, homeopathic agents, and natural extracts can be used.
 This form of treatment is still in its trial stages, so the cost of associated has not been determined.

-Although these types of treatments are normally as pricey as traditional treatments, the expenses can add up, so it’s important to plan in advance as much as possible.
+Although these types of treatments are normally as pricey as traditional treatments, the expenses can add up.

 Another factor that will affect the cost amount is the type of surgery needed.
 For example, palliative surgery may have different costs when compared to curative surgery or diagnostic surgery.

-The treatment costs of chemotherapy, depending upon the severity of the disease and the type of medications used can reach up to $30,000 when combining all treatment sessions together.
-For example, name brand medications such as Alimta or Cisplan typically don’t come with the discounts that a generic version would.
+The treatment costs of chemotherapy, depending upon the severity of the disease and the type of medications used, can reach up to $30,000 when combining all treatment sessions together.
+For example, name brand medications such as Alimta or Cisplan typically will not come with the discounts that a generic version would.
 In addition, some victims may require much more chemotherapy than others.

 Radiation therapy costs will depend on the the severity of the disease and the type of equipment used.
 The more advanced the equipment usually means higher costs.
 According to the National Cancer Institute, most insurance plans will cover the costs of radiation, which typically runs close to $10,000.